Contents: Removal ↡ Installation ↡

-1. Remove the rear brake disc as described in paragraph 7, recording the correct location of all parts (see fig. 14.1).
+1. Remove the rear brake disc as described in paragraph 7, recording the correct placement of all parts (see fig. 14.1).

 2 Rear hub holder